Can Hearing Aids Really Reduce the Risk of Dementia, Depression and Accidents?

 For example, you might not be at risk of Alzheimer’s – due to genetics, lifestyle or environment.
 But voluntarily not wearing hearing aids when you need them puts you at risk of headaches, fatigue, insomnia and even memory loss.
 Left untreated long enough, hearing loss can also lead to auditory deprivation, which itself, can result in a whole cascade of other medical complications.

 In fact, we’ve often found that patients who explored either of the above avenues in the past ended up not wearing their hearing aids – due to subpar performance or extreme discomfort.
-But regardless of the reason, these patients consistently face a significantly greater risk of experiencing age-related medical complications when they voluntarily choose not to wear corrective hearing devices.
+But regardless of the reason, these patients consistently face a significantly greater risk of experiencing age-related medical complications when they voluntarily choose not to wear corrective hearing aids.

 What to Do If You Suspect a Hearing Loss